Living in Harmony With Spirit

 Graciousness is the outcome of this sublime confidence, a confidence born of your unconditional and steadfast faith.
 Your gracious character, as expressed in your speech and action, is apparent to all those around you.
 You become more poised and composed, more charming and pleasant in manner.
 It is a positive indicator of your spiritual coming of age.

-It is impossible to live a truly spiritual life if you are not completely sincere.
+It’s impossible to live a truly spiritual life if you are not completely sincere.
 Whenever you try to impress others with affectations or pretensions, you are in fact lying about who you are.
-Spiritual beings live in truth, they act and speak with sincerity, and those who wish to enter the spirit domain must be equally honest of heart.
+Spiritual beings live in truth; they act and speak with sincerity, and those who wish to enter the spirit domain must be equally honest of heart.

 – The Urantia Book